 - Santa Barbara: Craft Beer Walking Tour—Visit three popular local breweries on State Street and the Funk Zone during this three-hour walking tour.

 - Downtown Santa Barbara Food Tour—Enjoy bites at five or six local eateries and sips at a few wine tasting rooms on this four-hour tour in Downtown Santa Barbara.

-Enjoy These Best Places to Eat in Santa Barbara!
+Enjoy The Best Cuisine on California’s Central Coast with the Best Places to Eat in Santa Barbara

 If you’re planning a trip to Santa Barbara, you certainly won’t go hungry or thirsty!
 I hope you can use this list of my favorite coffee shops, breweries, and restaurants, to discover your own favorite places to eat in Santa Barbara.

 Save the Best Places to Eat in Santa Barbara for Your Upcoming Trip

 Did you love this post about the best places to eat in Santa Barbara?
 If so, you may also love these other blog posts about Southern California:

 - Perfect Two-Week Southern California Road Trip

 - How to Spend a Relaxing Weekend in Ojai

 - Fun Things to Do in Ventura, California